Fitting soundbreaker bars

-Soundbreaker bars are an acoustic hanger used to increase isolation to increase the sound insulation when installed on to walls and ceilings.
+Soundbreaker bars are acoustic hangers used to increase isolation and sound insulation when installed on walls and ceilings.
 Increase the separation between plasterboard and soundproof panels when fitting soundbreaker bars to stud walls and ceiling joists.

 Soundbreaker bars absorb vibration that carries sound waves through the structure of a wall or ceiling.
 Reducing the vibration reduces the overall level of sound that would transmit through a wall or ceiling without the separation created by installing the bars.